-I have been very fortunate to create my life’s work around my passion and purpose.
+I’ve been very fortunate to create my life’s work around my passion and purpose.
 Working with Thoughtful Leaders (TLs) who want to capitalize on their innate strengths.
 Express themselves more effectively.
 Explore possibilities.
 Deal successfully with current and future challenges.
-And achieve goals beyond their expectations.
+Achieve goals beyond their expectations.

-For years I have known that TLs accomplish remarkable results, no matter the role, industry or years of experience.
-When given the opportunity to talk about what is working for them and what isn’t, what they want to achieve and what frustrates them, and raising their awareness about what it takes to be an exemplary leader, TLs become the leaders they want to be.
+For years I’ve known that TLs accomplish remarkable results, no matter the role, industry or years of experience.
+When they have the opportunity to talk about what’s working for them and what isn’t, what they want to achieve and what frustrates them, and raising their awareness of what they can do to be more authentic, exemplary leaders, it’s heartwarming to see and hear them grow.

-Years of traveling around the world facilitating leadership development programs has given me the opportunity to experience how TLs in many countries view themselves and deal with challenging – and fun! — situations.
+Years of traveling around the world facilitating leadership development programs has given me the opportunity to experience how TLs in many countries, especially women, view themselves and deal with challenging situations.
 The bottom line, proven over and over, is that people are basically the same all over the world.
-They have similar goals and frustrations about being their best, they make negative and positive assumptions about themselves and others every day, they strive to learn, grow and stay on top of all the changes occurring in their business, and they want to have a fulfilling life beyond their work.
-It is fascinating to hear someone in Florida talk about a challenge that brings to mind an example of a leadership challenge someone experienced in Jamaica, England or India.
+They have similar goals and frustrations about being their best.
+They make negative and positive assumptions about themselves and others every day.
+They strive to learn, grow and stay on top of all the changes occurring in their industry.
+And they want to have a fulfilling life beyond their work.
+It’s fascinating to hear someone in Florida talk about a challenge that brings to mind an example of a leadership challenge someone experienced on the other side of the world.

 My strong listening and coaching skills have been developed over decades.
-Years ago they played a major role in my work with leaders at all levels in a 24/7 newspaper operation where I held numerous Human Resources leadership roles.
+Years ago they played a major role in my work at a 24/7 newspaper where I held numerous Human Resources leadership roles.
 I led project teams that improved company-wide communication, introduced culture-changing programs, enhanced employee development practices, and more.
 It was very rewarding to work with leaders dealing with all kinds of issues.
 Through countless coaching conversations I learned about different leadership styles and what it took to be a successful TL as well as to work effectively with and for TLs.

 After leaving the Orlando Sentinel in 2000 and realizing how powerful coaching truly is, I created my own business.
 I became a Certified Professional Coach with the International Coach Federation.
 I also hold a Master’s degree in Corporate Communication and Technology from Rollins College in Winter Park, FL.